ohidursohag/ohidursohag/README.md

 <br />

-**ohidursohag/ohidursohag** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+## :eyes: Current overview

 Here are some ideas to get you started:

-- 🔭 I’m currently working on ...
-- 🌱 I’m currently learning ...
+### 🌱 I’m currently learning - node.js, express.js, mongo db
-- 👯 I’m looking to collaborate on ...
+### 👯 I’m looking to collaborate on - To collaborate on open source projects.
+### 🔭 I’m currently exploring - Advance React js
-- 🤔 I’m looking for help with ...
+### 🤔 I’m looking for help with ...
-- 💬 Ask me about ...
-- 📫 How to reach me: ...
-- 😄 Pronouns: ...
-- ⚡ Fun fact: ...